 Kevin Hart reignited the media firestorm over stepping down as host of the Oscars after old tweets resurfaced of him making deplorable jokes about the LGBT community.
 The 39-year-old appeared on “The Ellen DeGeneres Show” today and the talk show host encouraged him to take the gig.
 However, with all these receipts coming to the surface that show Hart never actually apologized (he only “addressed” the issue), what about his comments regarding dark-skinned Black women?

 Hart said, “They want to make something out of nothing, so if you give people ammunition which is a reply, a constant excuse or a constant apology, you are setting yourself up for more comments.”

 Gordon continued, “But you know we are very sensitive when it comes to color.
 They are going to say, ‘Well, you drew a line to homosexuality, why didn’t you draw a line at us?'”

-Despite reports to the contrary, there doesn’t appear to be anything on record showing Hart ever apologize for his homophobic comments, which included telling someone they look like a “gay billboard for AIDS.”
+Despite reports to the contrary, there doesn’t appear to be anything on record showing Hart ever apologizing for his homophobic comments, which included telling someone that they looked like a “gay billboard for AIDS.”

-As for his jokes about dark-skinned Black women, Hart appears to have always doubled down.
+However, there has never been an apology for his jokes about dark-skinned Black women.
+Hart appears to have always doubled down.
 See one of his tweets below from 2014:

-Sounds like Hart has some serious atonement to do — especially from someone who refused to talk about politics but happily slammed dark-skinned women and the LGBTQ community.
+Sounds like Hart has some serious atonement to do — especially as someone who refused to talk about politics but happily slammed dark-skinned women and the LGBTQ community.